kreier/study/docs/bible/exodus/README.md

 Pillar of cloud and of fire (21, 22)
 ```

-#### Ex 13:17​—How did Jehovah show consideration for the Israelites when leading them out of Egypt? (it-1 1117)
+#### Ex 13:17​—How did Jehovah show consideration for the Israelites when leading them out of Egypt? ([it-1 1117](https://www.jw.org/en/library/books/Insight-on-the-Scriptures/Highway-Road/#p3))

+From ancient times highways and roads, including several important trade routes, linked cities and kingdoms in the area of Palestine.
+(Nu 20:17-19; 21:21, 22; 22:5, 21-23; Jos 2:22; Jg 21:19; 1Sa 6:9, 12; 13:17, 18; see KING’S ROAD.)
+What is considered to have been the principal route led from Egypt to the Philistine cities of Gaza and Ashkelon and gradually bent northeastward in the direction of Megiddo.
+It continued to Hazor, N of the Sea of Galilee, and then led to Damascus.
+This route via Philistia was the shortest from Egypt to the Promised Land.
+But Jehovah kindly led the Israelites by another way so that they would not get disheartened by a Philistine attack.​—Ex 13:17.

 ## Exodus 14